Leafly-com/.github/PULL_REQUEST_TEMPLATE.md

   * What tradeoffs did you make in deciding how to address this change?
 What alternative implementation(s) did you consider?
   * What are you unsure of that might need specific review?
   * Does this change need a release plan?
+  * What risks are there to merging this code, and what testing have you done to mitigate this risk?
   * Does this change introduce tech debt that will need to be addressed in the future?
 (Who will do that work?)

   Remember: a good description will make your proposed change easier to review, and provides a valuable documentation artifact.